-Students intending to graduate from RLNC must complete a formal Intent to Graduate Form, in consultation with their advisor, at the beginning of their final term.
-A graduation fee of \$75 (which covers the cost of a cap and gown) must be paid at this time.
+Students intending to graduate from RLNC must complete a formal Application for Graduation and Summary, in consultation with their academic advisor, at the beginning of their final term.
+A graduation fee of \$150 (which covers the cost of a cap and gown) must be paid at this time.
 Students will officially graduate and receive their diplomas at the time they complete all degree requirements.
 A formal graduation ceremony, (i.e. Commencement) is held once each year after the close of Spring Semester.